Study KAM: Fact sheet on written theses

 Here you can find information about:

-Deadlines, processing time, registration
+Deadlines, completion time, registration

 Written theses must be submitted by the deadline.
 If the deadline is missed, the thesis is deemed to have been "failed".
 An extension of two weeks may be granted if the student applies in writing to the Examinations Office before the deadline, stating a reason.

-Supervision, consulting, scientific practice
+Supervision, consultation, scientific practice

 In the course of narrowing down the thematic areas, students contact one of the supervisors in good time, but no later than two weeks before the registration deadline, to discuss the further procedure.